mpalash/aliakbarmehta/_content/256-~-grant-report.md

 * Attending 1 month Artist Residency in Pune, India, titled ‘How to Participate in the Archive’, by TIFA Working Studios.
 During this residency I will complete the process of Archiving the ‘research data’ and incorporate it into the online project.

 I would like to once again thank you for sharing the vision of the project and facilitating the means to make this work possible.

-\---END---